-The triumvirate of their, there, and they’re can flummox writers at all levels.
+The trio of their, there, and they’re can flummox writers at all levels.
 The confusion stemming from these words is that they are homophones, meaning they have the same pronunciation but differ in meaning and derivation.
-Today we explore the differences between their, there, and they’re.
+Even though they sound the same, writing them down correctly is a different story!
+Let’s explore the differences between the three.

 Their is the possessive case of the pronoun they, as in ”They left their cell phones at home.”
 Their is generally plural, but is increasingly accepted in place of the singular his or her after indefinite singular antecedent, such as someone: “Someone left their book on the table.”